masoud-zokaee/tweet-crawler/README.md

 2- tweet_stream.py : crawl twitter for tweets based on entry search query using stream behavior, tweets which have been published from the moment you run the code will be returned.

+3- tweet_ById.py : crawl twitter for tweets based on tweet ids. tweet id can be a list of ids stored in a .csv or .txt file.

 ## Useful links